Vote Yes for Replacement Levies On February 8, 2022

 Proposition 1: Replacement of Expiring Levy for Educational Programs and Operations This replacement levy helps fund education programs not fully supported by state and federal funding, including:

-Special education programs, highly capable programs and remedial programs
+Special education staff and instructional programs, highly capable programs and academic support for students

 Building maintenance, utilities and transportation